If anything inspires controversy about driving on the California freeway system, it’s the practice of lane splitting.

-- Lower your radio in traffic.
-While this is a good thing to do anyway, it will help you remain aware of motorcycles.
+- Lower your radio in traffic to help you stay aware of your surroundings.

 A highly regarded and well-respected trial lawyer, author and speaker, Reza Torkzadeh is the founder and managing attorney of TorkLaw – a premier plaintiff’s personal injury law firm specializing in complex catastrophic injury and wrongful death cases.